cmacademyconsulting/COS-Blockchain-Compliance-Tracker/README.md

 ---

-### 🔧 Project Overview
+## 🔧 Project Overview
 COS™ Blockchain Compliance Tracker embeds **ethics‑first governance** into AI and donor‑funded infrastructure projects.
 It transforms governance events into **immutable blockchain records** linked to transaction IDs, block numbers, and timestamps.
 These records are extended into **OriginTrail DKG Knowledge Assets**, enabling verifiable compliance, oversight, and sustainability metrics.

 ---

-### ✨ Challenge Alignment
+## ✨ Challenge Alignment

-#### Decentralized Community Notes
+### 📝 Decentralized Community Notes
-Ethics‑First Logging: Every compliance and oversight event is recorded as a fact‑check triple (Event → VerifiedBy → TxID), ensuring transparency and accountability.
+- **Ethics‑First Logging:** Every compliance and oversight event is recorded as a fact‑check triple (`Event → VerifiedBy → TxID`), ensuring transparency and accountability.
-Provenance & Trust: Notes are published to the OriginTrail DKG in JSON‑LD/RDF format with provenance, guaranteeing that each ESG milestone is traceable to its source.
+- **Provenance & Trust:** Notes are published to the OriginTrail DKG in **JSON‑LD/RDF format with provenance**, guaranteeing that each ESG milestone is traceable to its source.
-Combating Misinformation: By linking sustainability claims (e.g., safety inspections, carbon permits, gender inclusion reports) to verifiable Tx IDs, COS™ prevents false reporting and deepfakes, reinforcing ethical governance.
+- **Combating Misinformation:** By linking sustainability claims (e.g., safety inspections, carbon permits, gender inclusion reports) to **verifiable Tx IDs**, COS™ prevents false reporting and deepfakes, reinforcing ethical governance.

-#### 🗣️ Social Graph Reputation
+### 🗣️ Social Graph Reputation
-Accountability Scoring: Oversight logs are mapped into reputation scores for auditors, contractors, and agencies, rewarding ethical performance and exposing negligence.
+- **Accountability Scoring:** Oversight logs are mapped into **reputation scores** for auditors, contractors, and agencies, rewarding ethical performance and exposing negligence.
-Transparent Signals: Scores are computed using frequency of verified compliance events and ESG contributions, ensuring fairness and openness.
+- **Transparent Signals:** Scores are computed using **frequency of verified compliance events** and **ESG contributions**, ensuring fairness and openness.
-Community Impact: Published to the DKG for querying, these scores power trusted feeds and governance dashboards, giving donors, managers, and communities real‑time visibility into ethical performance.
+- **Community Impact:** Published to the DKG for querying, these scores power **trusted feeds and governance dashboards**, giving donors, managers, and communities real‑time visibility into ethical performance.

 ---

-### 🛠️ Technical Implementation
+## 🛠️ Technical Implementation
 - **Blockchain Layer:** Polkadot Westend/Paseo testnets (Tx IDs verified via Polkadot.js Apps).
 - **Knowledge Layer:** OriginTrail DKG Edge Node integration (Knowledge Assets published in JSON‑LD/RDF with provenance).
 - **Agent Layer:** MCP agents query compliance notes and ESG metrics.